 Pen and Ink: This style is not a regular technique for me but it is a discipline which I enjoy.
 I have used this recently to try and understand the way Wainwright worked when he illustrated the Pictorial Guides.

 Watercolour Painting: This is my normal medium which I use almost all the time.
 I don’t claim to be the best artist but watercolour continues to be a learning curve for me.
 All of the work for The Wainwrights in Colour has been produced in watercolour.

 Oil Painting: I enjoy using oils as the strength of colour lends itself to many subjects.
 It has been some time since I used oils and hope to get back to them shortly.

 Andy enjoys portraying the wildlife and landscapes that he observes on his travels throughout the country.
 As you would expect, many of these landscapes feature the high and remote uplands of the UK.

-“Of course it would be easy here to fill space with artistic waffle of how I like to capture the light and sense of space etc. but to be honest I hope that my artwork speaks for itself and I would rather you just go and take a look and hopefully enjoy my efforts.”
+“Of course it would be easy here to fill space with artistic waffle.
+How I like to capture the light and sense of space etc. But to be honest I hope that my artwork speaks for itself.
+I would rather you just go and take a look and hopefully enjoy my efforts.”